Bookmark this page so you can return and explore any of the 435+ senior focused cycling posts (Archive at bottom of page).

 • Time It Right

-Eat at least an hour before your ride to allow for digestion.
-If you're tight on time, a small snack 30 minutes before riding can still help.
+Eat at least an hour before riding.
+If you're rushing, a light snack 20–30 minutes before still helps.

 🚴♀️ My Texas Ride Breakfast Story

-A few years ago, I set out on a demanding 80-mile ride across Texas, with 4,500 feet of climbing and triple-digit heat.
-I was staying in a remote cabin and needed to start before sunrise—but there were no open cafes or stores for miles.
+A few years back, I set out on an 80-mile Texas ride with 4,500 feet of climbing and triple-digit heat.
+I had to start before sunrise from a remote cabin — nothing open for miles.

-After 31 tough, pre-dawn miles, I hit a McDonald's.
-Desperate and depleted, I ordered eggs and hotcakes.
-And to my surprise, it saved the ride.
-That breakfast gave me the strength and morale boost I needed to push through the heat and hills.
-Without it, I might not have finished.
+After 31 brutal pre-dawn miles, I rolled into a McDonald’s half-depleted.
+Eggs and hotcakes saved the ride.
+That simple breakfast gave me the lift and morale boost I needed to finish in the heat and hills.
+Without it, I doubt I would have made it.

 Final Thoughts